jsa-aerial/hanami/README.md

 ## Basic transformation rules

 There are some important rules that guide certain aspects of the recursive transformation process.
-First, while the simplest way to look at the transformation process is as a
+These aspects are really only important in advanced template contruction, but if you find yourself in such circumstances, they are quite useful and helpful.

+* Any field whose final value is the special `hc/RMV` value, will be removed from the corresponding specification or subcomponent thereof.

+* Any field whose final value is an empty collection, will have this value replaced by `hc/RMV` and thus removed from its containing collection and specification.
+This is a very important transformation rule as it enables highly general substitution values.
+See for example such values as `hc/data-options`.

+* While the simplest way to look at the transformation process is as a continuous transform until the last output is the same as the input, the actual processing is a preorder depth first walk and replacement.
+Typically, this implementation detail should not factor in to any template authoring, as they should be declarative in nature.
+However, there may be cases where this ordering can help in constructing proper substitution keys and values.

 ## Example predefined templates